-Generic information regarding University provision is available at the following link.
+Generic information regarding University provision is available here.

 Accreditation reports

 The programme reports annually to the Royal Town Planning Institute's Partnership Board for accreditation purposes.
 In addition, the 'Property and Development' pathway reports to a bi-annual Royal Institution of Chartered Surveyors' Partnership Board.
 Other annual returns are also completed as part of the accreditation structure.